 Reducing GHG emissions

 Increasing share of renewables

 Functions help you to understand what the products can do for you and which ones will help you achieve your goals.

-Each solution has at least one mandatory function, which is needed to achieve the basic purpose of the solution, and several additional functions, which are features that can be added to provide additional benefits.
+Each Solution has at least one mandatory function, which is needed to achieve the basic purpose of the Solution, and several additional functions, which are features that can be added to provide additional benefits.

 Various European initiatives and regulations support the implementation of local energy systems.
-The following figure from the journal Energy Efficiency shows the regulations that apply to this solution.
+The following figure from the Journal of Energy Efficiency shows the regulations that apply to this solution.
 DG in this case stands for distributed energy generations, which is the local generation of energy.
 As the figure shows, the regulations that strongly support the implementation of local energy systems are the EU Sustainable Energy Goals.

 At European level, there are also two directives referring to smart meter deployment.

 Directive 2006/32/EC: regulates the use of smart meters to increase energy efficiency and better inform customers about their consumption